dreshetnyak/AudioCat/README.md

 ## Version History

 ### AudioCat 5.0.0
 New.
-Input tags and chapters are now immutable, output tags and chapters are now on a separate tab.
+Input tags and chapters are now immutable, output tags and chapters are now on a separate tab.<br>
 Bug.
 When providing a folder(s) in command line the app fails to add files.<br>
-Bug. .

-Warning only if chapters was created manually
-In a case if chapters was created automatically - recalculate chapters.

-If files the order changes after chapters has been created

-Warning icon on output - add note at the bottom
+New.
+When selecting tags the tags selection button now briefly lits to indicate that the tags has been copied.<br>
+New.
+Replaced the tags and cover image selection icons.
+New.
+Now can fix encoding in output chapters.

-Create chapters: From files - names, generated names, names from tags; From silence
+Create chapters: From files - names, generated names, names from tags; From silence Automate FFMpeg download if it is not found.

-Replace the tags selection icon, add animation on when it is clicked.
-Logic behind it should be changed, IsTagsSource goes away.

 #### Notes.
 **Tags support.** The supported tags are specific to a particular file format.
 As a result, if you set a tag and the output format doesn't support it, it may be missing in the output file.<br>